FilippoScaramuzza/online-chess/README.md

 In this project, I choose an hybrid model, both using minmax and machine learning approaches.
 <h2>The Platform - Technologies Used</h2>
-You can find the platform ready-to-play at <a href="http://on-chess.netlify.com">http://on-chess.netlify.com</a>.
+You can find the platform ready-to-play at <a href="https://filipposcaramuzza.dev/online-chess">https://filipposcaramuzza.dev/online-chess</a>.
 Here below, the diagram of the architecture:

 <img class="wp-image-223 aligncenter" src="https://filipposcaramuzza.dev/wp-content/uploads/2023/04/output-onlinepngtools-1024x549.png" alt="" width="514" height="276" />
 <p style="text-align: center;"><em>On-Chess Architecture Diagram</em></p>
 As you can see, I've used a ReactJS application as front-end.
 This was done mainly because I wanted to experiment more with ReactJS, and in second place because there are a lot of useful packages available with NodeJs, and I used one of those to draw the chess board and implement the game mechanics without re-inventing the wheel.
-The front-end is hosted on <a href="https://www.netlify.com/">Netflify</a>.
+The front-end is hosted for the moment on my personal website.

 On the other hand, as a backend, I used Python, because it's the best when writing machine learning models.
 Here I designed the ML models and the Matches Manager, which role is to create, assign and delete ongoing matches.
 The back-end is hosted on <a href="https://render.com/">Render</a> as a Docker container.
 <h2>First Engine Version</h2>